-A Primary Master/Mistress (Student School Guidance Teacher) re-graded from the rank of Assistant Master/Mistress (Student Guidance Teacher) will enter at the minimum of the Primary School Master/Mistress pay scale with his/her new incremental date determined by the date of re-grading.
+Any Other Remarks: A Primary School Master/Mistress (Student Guidance re-graded from rank Teacher) the of Assistant Master/Mistress (Student Guidance Teacher) will enter at the minimum of the Primary School Master/Mistress pay scale with his/her new incremental date determined by the date of re-grading.
 If the date of re-grading falls on or between the 1st and the 15th day of the month, the incremental date will be taken to be the first day of that month.
 If the date of re-grading falls on or between the 16th day and the end of the month, the incremental date will be taken to be the first day of the following month.